 He has brought this experience to the for-profit sector, co-founding Bull Moose Progressive Marketing and overseeing its business development functions.
 He and Ron work with an array of companies using comprehensive marketing strategies and digital resources.
 He is certified in both inbound marketing and inbound sales and has experience working with non-profit, small business, manufacturing, and tourism sectors.

 Josh is a regular speaker at conferences, presenting digital marketing strategies and technology tools for business and nonprofits.
 He graduated with degrees in History and Secondary Education from Edinboro University.
-He is an occasional contributor on NPR, has authored two books on local history, and is the President of the Crawford County Historical Society.
+He is an occasional contributor on NPR, has authored two books on local history, serves on the board of the Crawford County Convention and Visitor's Bureau, and is the President of the Crawford County Historical Society.

 Emily is a Crawford County native, born and raised in Jamestown, PA.
 Upon earning her Bachelor of Communication at Slippery Rock University, Emily began her professional career as a Marketing Project Manager in Fort Collins, CO.